Communication and Professional Image in Networking

 The standard advice given by mentors and managers to people who want to advance their career has always been to dress for the job you want, not the job you have currently.

 A professional appearance sets you apart from coworkers who are less concerned about projecting a successful, professional image.
-Here are guidelines for business casual dress and for business casual dress in a manufacturing work environment.
+Here are guidelines for business casual dress and business casual dress in a manufacturing work environment.
 These dress code guidelines will serve you well in any workplace that espouses today's casual environment.

 Speak to Groups to Enhance Your Image